commercelayer/commercelayer-docs-resources/transactions/object.md

 # The transaction object

-A transaction object is returned as part of the response body of each successful list API call.
+A transaction object is returned as part of the response body of each successful list or retrieve API call <b>to the /api/transactions endpoint</b>.

 ## Fields